 What Does Paid in Arrears Mean?

-“Paid in arrears” might seem a complicated accounting term for you, but it’s pretty straightforward?
-Let’s explore what does it mean, its pros and cons and how does it affect the payroll calculation?
+“Paid in arrears” might seem a complicated accounting term for you, but it’s pretty straightforward.
+Let’s explore what it means, its pros and cons and how does it affects payroll calculation.

 What is Paid in Arrears?